A Rising Undercurrent of Fear

 The truth is simple: all men are capable of violence.
 Some are not savages or monsters, while others are innocent victims, regardless of race.

-A perfect example of this is the situation in Cincinnati.
-Republicans are outraged that a Black man fought back against a White man who continuously verbally and physically attacked a group of Blacks, calling them the n-word and slapping one of the men.
+A perfect example is the situation in Cincinnati.
+Republicans are outraged that a group of Black men fought back against a White man who continuously verbally and physically attacked them, calling them the n-word and slapping one of the men.

-They picked a fight, and when they got what they wanted, they cried, “We’re the victims.”
+The White man picked a fight, and when he got beat up, he cried, “We’re the victims.”
 The far right told the story as if it were unprovoked, framing it entirely from a single perspective caught on video.
+Now they are going to use every Black person involved as an example, while the individual who instigated the altercation still walks free.

 Mainstream media outlets, podcasters, and even the Vice President showed and addressed only one side of the footage.
 They used words like “brawl” and “attack” to suggest that Black people randomly targeted a group of innocent White people.